cirrax/puppet-r10k/README.md

 ~~~

 ## Reference
-Find documentation about possible parameters on top of each manifest.
+Find documentation about possible parameters on top of each manifest or have a look at REFERENCE.md.

 ### classes